-- 1 Log on to the LDAP server. - 2 Export your trusted root for the LDAP server. - 2a From ConsoleOne[®], view the properties of the key material object (usually named SSLCertificate). - 2b Select the Certificates tab > select Trusted Root > click Export. - 2c Save the trusted root in Base64 format to the local drive. - 3 View the properties of the ISO object. - 4 From ConsoleOne, select the Form Fill Policy tab > mark Use Novell Secret Store for Form Fill > click OK. - 5 From the iChain Proxy Services Admin GUI, import the trusted root. - 5a Select Configure (this icon is in the bottom left corner) > select the Access Control tab > mark Enable Secure Access to LDAP Server. - 5b Select Import Trusted Root and enter a name for the imported file.
-The file name must adhere to 8.3 naming conventions.
+- 1 Log on to the LDAP server. - 2 Export your trusted root for the LDAP server. - 2a From ConsoleOne[®], view the properties of the key material object (usually named SSLCertificate). - 2b Select the Certificates tab > select Trusted Root > click Export. - 2c Save the trusted root in Base64 format to the local drive. - 3 View the properties of the ISO object. - 4 From ConsoleOne, select the Form Fill Policy tab > mark Use Novell Secret Store for Form Fill > click OK. - 5 From the iChain Proxy Services Admin GUI, import the trusted root. - 5a Select Configure (this icon is in the bottom left corner) > select the Access Control tab > mark Enable Secure Access to LDAP Server. - 5b Select Import Trusted Root and enter a name for the imported file. - The file name must adhere to 8.3 naming conventions. - 5c Using a text editor, open the file that was exported from the LDAP server to a local drive > copy all the contents of the file to the text field in the Trusted Root dialog > click OK. - 5d Mark Enable Form Fill Authentication and click Apply.